sonnyfournier/EncryPass/README.md

 <br>

 **EncryPass** is an innovative cross-platform application that simplifies secure password generation.

-This is based on the Ceasar encryption.
+It allow you to keep the same password but always different.

 <br>